-In addition, the four local pension board members are active members of the pension Fund.
+Out of the four local Pension Board members three are active members of the Pension Fund.

-Each member of the pension Fund committee is required to declare their interests at each meeting.
+Each member of the Pension Fund Committee is required to declare their interests at each meeting.
 No other declarations were made during the year.